- No products in the cart.

 Fact: The only difference between thin and thick honey is its moisture content and other nutritional content will be the same.

-Natural honey contains a moisture level ranging from 18-35%, lesser the moisture thicker will be the honey.
+Natural honey contains a moisture level ranging from 18 to 35%, the lesser the moisture thicker will be the honey.
 However, few brands deliberately thicken honey(by processing it) to make honey more appealing in the market.

 Myth: Only small bee honey has medicinal value.